seahorn/seahorn/README.md

 #About#

-SeaHorn is an automated analysis framework for LLVM-based languages.
+<a href="http://seahorn.github.io/">SeaHorn</a> is an automated analysis framework for LLVM-based languages.

 #License#
-SeaHorn is distributed under a modified BSD license.
+<a href="http://seahorn.github.io/">SeaHorn</a> is distributed under a modified BSD license.
 See [license.txt](license.txt) for details.

 #Installation#